qfma/duf1220/README.md

 The analysis and pipeline is based on some of the methods described by [O'Bleness et al.](http://g3journal.org/content/2/9/977).
 The main difference to th O'Bleness paper is, that BLAT search has been replaced by Hidden Markov Models (HMM).

-If you find some of these scripts useful, please cite: REF
+If you find some of these scripts useful, please cite:

+Phylogenetic Analysis Supports a Link between DUF1220 Domain Number and Primate Brain Expansion Fabian Zimmer and Stephen H. Montgomery*

 ## Software requirements